-Mr. Collyard has first chaired jury and bench trials in both federal and state courts.
-For example, he recently first chaired a complex federal jury trial and after the case was over, the judge’s court reporter told his trial team that Mr. Collyard’s opening statement and examinations were some of the best she had seen in more than 20 years of handling trials in federal court.
-A retired state court judge who had watched a week of the trial also commented that Mr. Collyard’s performance was “phenomenal” and compared his direct and cross examinations to “pitching a no-hitter.”
+Mike Collyard is highly skilled in all aspects of litigation.
+He has successfully first chaired jury and bench trials, argued numerous dispositive motions, and taken and defended hundreds of depositions.
+As one example, after Mr. Collyard defended his client in a federal jury trial on a complex fraud claim, the judge’s court reporter told his trial team that Mr. Collyard’s opening statement and examinations were some of the best she had seen in more than 20 years of handling trials in federal court.

-As an example of the work Mr. Collyard has recently completed, he served as lead counsel for U.S. Bank in a multi-billion dollar case brought by the People of the State of California for alleged unfair competition related to foreclosed properties.
+Mr. Collyard served as lead counsel for U.S. Bank in a multi-billion dollar case brought by the People of the State of California for alleged unfair competition related to foreclosed properties.
 The case settled on the eve of a several-month trial, after Mr. Collyard sued a dozen of the largest banks who serviced the properties at issue.
-The plaintiffs in that case sought billions of dollars in alleged fines and a permanent injunction that would change the way trustees and servicers do business together.
+The plaintiff in that case sought billions of dollars in alleged fines and a permanent injunction that would change the way trustees and servicers do business together.
 The case settled after the plaintiff agreed to drop its request for an injunction and agreed that U.S. Bank as trustee should pay $0.
 (In a previous case against another major financial institution, the plaintiff was able to secure an injunction against that institution.)

-In addition, Mr. Collyard recently served as lead counsel for U.S. Bank in a financial litigation case in the Eastern District of Virginia.
-The case settled on the eve of trial in U.S. Bank’s favor for the same seven-figure number Mr. Collyard was going to request from the jury.
+Mr. Collyard also served as lead counsel for U.S. Bank in a financial litigation case in the Eastern District of Virginia.
+That case settled on the eve of trial in U.S. Bank’s favor for the same seven-figure number Mr. Collyard was going to request from the jury.

-As another example, Mr. Collyard represented TiVo (with the Irell & Manella law firm) in massive patent infringement cases against Verizon and AT&T in federal court in Texas, relating to multimedia time warping technology.
+Mr. Collyard also represented TiVo (with the Irell & Manella law firm) in massive patent infringement cases against Verizon and AT&T in federal court in Texas, relating to multimedia time warping technology.
 Mr. Collyard handled the damages claims.
 TiVo reached settlements and business deals in each of those cases which resulted in hundreds of millions of dollars in payments to TiVo.

 Mr. Collyard also settled a patent case in federal court in Delaware against some of the world’s largest online retailers.
 Mr. Collyard settled the case in favor of his client on confidential terms that paid his client millions of dollars.